NotCleo/GDS-to-RTL/README.md

 ### Update: yosys is not used any more, and this is why

-- The earlier version of this pipeline used **yosys** for every formal question it asked.
+- The earlier version of this pipeline used **yosys** for SAT.
 - It does not any more.
-- Neither tool is better than the other in general; they have different cost models, and the questions this design raises sit badly with one and well with the other.
+- More about earlier use of yosys below :

 #### The one question, and where 122 comes from

 - The chip takes a 121-bit frame, one bit per enabled rising edge, and settles `success` on the edge after the last cell arrives, which is the interface stated at the top of this page.
-- 121 cells in plus one verdict edge is a **122-edge window**, and that is the unroll depth every question here needs.
+- 121 cells in plus one verdict edge is a **122-edge window**, and that is the unroll depth.
-- Neither number is assumed: section (VIII) reads the frame length off the recorded waveform, confirms it by probing the gates, and then proves the depth bound from the gates alone.
-- Every question is then the same shape: over 122 copies of the circuit, is there an assignment to the 121 free `I` bits that drives some net to some value on some edge.
-- That shape has a name: **bounded model checking**.
-- Unroll a sequential circuit K edges deep into pure combinational logic, assert the property on the frame you care about, hand the result to a SAT solver, and read the inputs off the model.
+- bounded model checking unrolls a sequential circuit K edges deep into pure combinational logic, assert the property on the frame you care about, hand the result to a SAT solver, and read the inputs off the model.
 - yosys implements exactly that as `sat -seq K`, so it is where I started.

 #### What yosys is

 - yosys is an open-source synthesis framework.
 - Its day job is the forward direction: read Verilog, elaborate it into generic gates, optimise, and map onto a real cell library.
-- `sat -seq K` is its formal side: it unrolls the elaborated design K edges deep, encodes the result, and calls a SAT solver built into the binary.
+- `sat -seq K` is its formal model checking feature: it unrolls the elaborated design K edges deep, encodes the result, and calls a SAT solver built into the binary.

-#### What I asked it
+#### What I did with it

 - Roughly this, once per depth: